 Alcaraz reaches Queen's final, closes in on number one ranking

-London (AFP) – Carlos Alcaraz moved to the brink of his first grass court title and reclaiming the world number one ranking from Novak Djokovic after sweeping aside Sebastian Korda 6-3, 6-4 to reach the final at Queen’s Club on Saturday.
+London (AFP) – Carlos Alcaraz moved to the brink of his first grass court title and reclaiming the world number one ranking from Novak Djokovic after sweeping aside Sebastian Korda to reach the final at Queen's Club on Saturday, admitting he felt like a 10-year veteran on the surface.

-Playing in just his third grass court tournament of his career, Alcaraz has adapted quickly to the conditions after a tough first round clash against French lucky loser Arthur Rinderknech.
+Playing in just his third grass court tournament, Alcaraz has adapted quickly to the conditions after a tough first round clash against French lucky loser Arthur Rinderknech.

 The US Open champion had to recover from a slow start as he was broken for the only time in the opening game.

-But Korda was let down by a number of double faults at key moments as Alcaraz broke back immediately and edged a tight first set after breaking again in the eighth game.
+But Korda was let down by double faults at key moments as Alcaraz broke back immediately and edged a tight first set after breaking again in the eighth game.

-The second set was more straightforward for the 20-year-old as Alcaraz broke to love in the third game and comfortably served it out.
+The second set was more straightforward for Alcaraz who broke to love in the third game and comfortably served it out.

 "I'm playing great, I'm feeling great," said Alcaraz, adding that this was the best performance of his short career on the grass to date.